itiro-y/udemy-microservice-course/README.md

 ## Overview

 This repository contains the implementation of a modular microservices system.
-You will start with a solid foundation of concepts: what microservices are, why they exist, and how they work.
-Next, you will move on to hands-on practice by building your first microservice and gradually advancing to a more robust distributed system.
+Starting with a solid foundation of concepts: what microservices are, why they exist, and how they work.
+Along with hands-on practice by initially building a simple microservice and gradually advancing to a more robust distributed system.

 ## Skills and Tools Learned